adinasarapu/adinasarapu.github.io/_portfolio/2021-01-19-blog-kafka-spark-streaming.md

 docker-compose exec kafka bash
 ```

-Change the directory to /opt/kafka/bin where you find scripts such as kafka-topics.sh
+Change the directory to `/opt/kafka/bin` where you find scripts such as `kafka-topics.sh`.

-In order for Kafka to start working, we need to create a topic within it.
+The Kafka cluster stores streams of records in categories called topics.
+Once we start zookeeper and kafka locally, we can proceed to create our first topic, named `mytopic`.
 The producer clients can then publish streams of data (messages) to the said topic (mytopic) and consumers can read the said datastream, if they are subscribed to that particular topic.

 ```
 bash-4.4# ./kafka-topics.sh \